 A study is done on 250 people who claim they have psychic abilities.

 A regular deck of cards has an equal number of red and black cards.
 The deck is shuffled, and each person predicts the color of the top card.
 The top card is then flipped face up to see if they are correct.
 This is repeated 8 times in a row.

 One participant gets all 8 predictions correct!
 The researcher claims that this person has exhibited psychic abilities.

 Based on just the way the experiment is designed, is the researcher's claim a viable hypothesis?
-(Note we're not judging the plausibility of psychic ability in itself, just this particular experiment's design.)
+(Note: we're not judging the plausibility of psychic ability in itself, just this particular experiment's design.)

-|Arrived in ambulance||19%||9%|
+|Arrived in ambulance||18%||9%|

-Based on the data from the chart, what seems to be true?
+Based on the table, what is true?

 (Data source: Journal of Internal Medicine.)